Raw feeding Dalmatians can be somewhat tricky.

 The high uric acid content in saturated fats in red and organ meats can lower the body’s ability to eliminate the uric acid.

-Yes, Dalmatians can eat a raw diet as long as it is low in purines.
-This means that seafood, red meats and organs shouldn’t be fed as their purine levels are high.
-The same goes for certain vegetables (mentioned above).
+Yes, Dalmatians can eat a raw diet as long as it’s low in purines.
+This means that seafood, red meats and secreting organs like liver shouldn’t be fed as their purine levels are high.
+The same goes for the vegetables I mentioned earlier.

-Dalmatians should be encouraged to drink plenty of water and have unlimited access to fresh, clean water to flush out their urinary system and minimize the chances of developing urinary tract issues.
+Dalmatians should be encouraged to drink plenty of water to flush out their urinary system.
+Also, to minimize the chances of developing urinary tract issues.

 For anyone interested in doing some further reading on Dalmatian-specific health concerns and raw-fed Dalmatians, I recommend checking out the following links: